ca-carr/smart_contracts/2024/seminar_3.md

 # Seminar 3 (released on 20/02/2024)
-This is the second seminar for the Smart Contract module.
+This is the third seminar for the Smart Contract module.
 - To complete this seminar, you may need to consult the lecture material and the related reading.
-- You are expected to be able to complete it on your own, though you may work with people around you, and in some parts you may need to.
+- You are expected to be able to complete it on your own, though you may work with your group.
-- Aspects of the work we will do in this seminar are related to the exam assessment.
+- Aspects of the work we will do in this seminar are related to the exam assessment, like all seminars.
 - Don't be afraid to ask for help!

 ---